 It is typical of the current reception of images in fiction that many reviews of Lerner’s book didn’t even mention that it is illustrated, but the critics who didn’t mention the illustrations weren’t entirely wrong: there aren’t may pictures, and some are inessential to a responsive reading of the book.
 The pictures vary widely in purpose and in attachment to the text, but I think a comment Jesse Ball made to an interviewer fits Lerner’s approach in 10:04: Ball said something like “I suppose I don’t trust images.”

-They appear after they have been described and explained, and they are small and poorly reproduced, and hence devoid of any additional visual detail that might prompt a reader to pause and consider what they add or change about the narrative.
+They appear after they have been described and explained, and they are small and poorly reproduced (as I’ve tried to indicate with my scans), and hence devoid of any additional visual detail that might prompt a reader to pause and consider what they add or change about the narrative.
 The book’s third image, of Christa McAuliffe, is the best in the book, because it introduces something that’s not in the text: the image shows her in zero-gravity, and she’s smiling—so it adds levity (a levitation, actually), introducing an intriguing and only partly explicable comment on the narrative.

-The fourth image is Paul Klee’s Angelus novus, which has been hugely over-reproduced in the academic literature, and is therefore difficult to see freshly.
-In this novel, for a reader who hasn’t seen it, the painting might recover some of its strangeness: it was never a good match for Benjamin’s portentous allegory, because it is smiling, whimsical, and strongly at odds with the use Benjamin made of it.
-Its levity fits Lerner’s novel if only because it’s a bit like the photo of Christa McAuliffe: but it is hard to imagine Lerner thought of it that way, and he doesn’t mention the similarity.
+The fourth image is Paul Klee’s Angelus novus, which has been hugely over-reproduced in the academic literature, and is therefore difficult to see freshly despite Annie Bourneuf’s study.
+In Lerner’s novel the painting might recover some of its strangeness.
+The angel’s odd or delighted expression (arguably at odds with the portentous use to which Benjamin puts it) fits Lerner’s novel if only because it’s a bit like the photo of Christa McAuliffe, but I don’t imagine Lerner thought of it that way.
 After that there’s an image of the “face” on Mars (p.
 69), which is simply illustrative of a minor point.

 On p.
 135 the book’s sixth image (that’s a photo every twenty pages, on average, which a reader might also take as a sign of the author’s lack of commitment to images) is a photo by Cartier-Bresson, reproduced twice in order to embody the novel’s epigraph about how the future will be “just a little different.”
 It’s effective as a conceptual piece, but it has no parallels elsewhere in the book—again making me think Lerner hadn’t decided on a way to use images.

-A second example of a novel with uninteresting uses of images is Elizabeth McKenzie’s The Portable Veblen.
+A second example of a novel with uninteresting uses of images is Elizabeth McKenzie’s whimsical novel The Portable Veblen.